Azure SQL Transparent Data Encryption with customer-managed key

 All key vaults involved must contain identical key material.
 It applies not just to the current TDE protector, but to the all previous TDE protectors that may be used in the backup files.

 Both initial setup and rotation of the TDE protector must be done on the secondary first, and then on primary.

 To test a failover, follow the steps in Active geo-replication overview.
-It should be done on a regular basis to confirm the access permissions for SQL to both key vaults have been maintained.
+Testing failover should be done on a regular basis to validate that SQL Database has maintained access permission to both key vaults.